-Favourite thing to do in science Being the first to figure out something new.
+Favourite thing to do in my job Being the first to figure out something new.
 Even if it’s not very profound, it’s like *you* created it.

 I research how the most fundamental laws of physics affect the Universe as a whole.